-Except where an EPC contract is involved, our T&D customers generally provide the majority of the materials and supplies necessary to carry out our contracted work.
+In many cases, our T&D customers are responsible for supplying their own materials on projects; however, under certain contracts, we may agree to provide all or a portion of the required materials.
 For our C&I contracts, we usually procure the necessary materials and supplies.
 We are not dependent on any one supplier for materials or supplies.

-Demand for transmission products and services could strain production resources and thus could create significant lead-time for obtaining such items as large transformers, transmission structures, poles and wire.
+Demand for electric transmission products and services could strain production resources and thus could create significant lead-time for obtaining such items as large transformers, transmission structures, poles and wire.
 Our transmission project revenues could be significantly reduced or delayed due to the difficulty that we, or our customers, may experience in obtaining required materials.